It's pretty simple really...

 I can't get my computer to recognise the usb, is it faulty?

-Google Windows 10 find usb.
+Google Find USB Windows (and your version number).
 This will explain how to access the usb drive.
 See the below pic

 Is it waterproof?

 Yes the IC chip within the usb is coated with a waterproof membrane.
 I've tested mine many times and it's been wet when I ride my motorbike.
 Just let it dry out- No problems.